 How often, from the time we took our first steps, have we been told that "keeping our feet on the ground" equates with doing the right thing?
-How many times, during our career have we been told sharply to "stop dreaming and get back to work"?
+How many times, during our career, have we been told sharply to "stop dreaming and get back to work"?
 How often has our curiosity taken a back seat for fear of being labelled gullible and unprofessional?

 We ought to introduce into our world what C.K.
-Prahalad denominated “the Strategic Dream" to provide our organizations with a sense of the future.
-Only by generating a cause, a movement, can we mobilise the intelligence, curiosity, creativity and commitment of the people in the company.
-The competitive force of an organisation requires a powerful motivator: a collective dream that gives direction to our effort, our resources, our will, and above all, the emotions of the Community.
+Prahalad denominated "The Strategic Dream" to provide our organisations with a sense of the future.
+Only by generating a cause and a movement, can we mobilise the intelligence, curiosity, creativity and commitment of the people in the company.
+The competitive force of an organisation requires a powerful motivator: a collective dream that gives direction to our effort, resources, and will, but especially, the emotions of the Community.